DigitalByAli/DOCSY/src/ui/date-time.md

 # DateTime

-The examples below are based on the following model:
+The example below is based on the following model:

 ```ts
 export class Customer extends Entity {